hugomint/hugomint/content/posts/preventative-medicines.md

 ---
 ## Increasing SEO

-These days companies are required to be on the front page of search engines (Google) or have less than a 5% chance of gaining business through the web.
+These days companies are required to be on the front page of search engines (Google) or have less than a 5% chance of sourcing business through the web.

 In an article by Barry Schwartz titled "Now we know: Here are Google’s top 3 search ranking factors", Barry highlights the importance of back linking.
 He says, Google's Andrey Lipattsev reveals links, content and RankBrain are the top three ranking signals in Google's search algorithm.